cybersecurity-lab/smqtt/README.md

 The following libraries are required and included in the /java/lib folder:
 * [zutil](https://github.com/zoolu-org/zutil) - it is a collection of some utilities; in particular ipstack Lorawan uses zutil for managing command line options, for handling byte arrays, as JSON parser, and for handling logs.
-* [ipstack](https://github.com/ipstack-dev/ipstack) - it is mainly a TCP/IP library; however it provides also generic support for handling packets aat different protocol layer.
+* [ipstack](https://github.com/ipstack-dev/ipstack) - it is mainly a TCP/IP library; however it provides also generic support for handling packets at different protocol layers.
 * [paho-mqtt](https://github.com/eclipse-paho/paho.mqtt.java) - Eclipse Java library providing the implementation of both MQTT v3.1 and MQTT v5.0.